leesoh/netuniq/README.md

 # netuniq

-Netuniq processes a list of hosts, CIDR ranges, and IPs on stdin and deduplicates them.
+Netuniq accepts a list of hosts, CIDR ranges, and IPs on stdin and deduplicates them.
+It will also filter out any domains that do not have an A record associated with them.

 ## Usage